pymc-devs/pymc-examples/myst_nbs/case_studies/wrapping_jax_function.myst.md

 +++ {"pycharm": {"name": "#%% md\n"}}

-It's also helpful to confirm that the gradient of our {class}`~aesara.graph.basic.Op` can be requested via the Aesara `grad` interface
+It's also helpful to confirm that the gradient of our {class}`~aesara.graph.op.Op` can be requested via the Aesara `grad` interface

 ```{code-cell} ipython3
 # We define the symbolic `emission_signal` variable outside of the `Op`